ChrisKlug/web-dev-workshop/labs/lab22/lab22.md

-# Lab 22: Optional: Deploying using Docker Compose
+# [Optional] Lab 22: Deploying using Docker Compose

 Aspire publishing is still very much an experimental feature that moves around a bit.
 However, in this tiny lab you will see what it means to add publishing to your Aspire-based solutions.